JTM-UNCC/Photo-Share-App/README.md

   - If you added a comment, there will be a "Delete Comment" button.
 It will delete your comment.
 - @mention in comments
   - When you create a comment, you can @ existing users.
 After posting the comment, the thumbnail of photo will appear in that user's detail.
-### Activity Feed Page - ```/activityFeed```
-- View app's 5 most recent activity
-  - Locate the "Activity Feed" button on the top bar.
-After clicking it, you will be rerouted to a new page.
-It will show you the 5 most recent activities with:
-    - Time of activity
-    - User that performed activity
-    - Activity type
-    - User registering
-    - User logging in
-    - User logging out
-- Refresh feed
-  - Click on the button "Refresh feed" to get the latest updates.

 ### Other Features
 - Logout
   - Navigate to the top bar to see the "Logout" button.
 It will log you out.